 - Betaflight OSD doesn’t take up any UART

-- Betaflight OSD has faster update rate, because SPI is faster than serial connection, also the FC micro-controller (MCU) is connected directly to the OSD chip without having to go through another MCU in the OSD (e.g. MEGA328P in the MinimOSD)
+- Betaflight OSD has faster update rate, because: 1.
+SPI is a faster protocol than UART; 2. the FC micro-controller (MCU) is connected directly to the OSD chip without having to go through another MCU in the OSD (e.g. MEGA328P in the MinimOSD)

-Receivers using SPI BUS has similar benefits, and I think the whole point of SPI_RX is to have the receiver integrated on the FC.
+Receivers using SPI BUS has similar benefits.
+And the whole point of SPI_RX is to have the receiver integrated on the FC.

-Serial receiver protocols such as SBUS, IBUS, Spektrum DSM and TBS Crossfire, all require a dedicated MCU on the receiver as an interface to talk to the flight controller over UART.
+Serial receiver protocols including SBUS, IBUS, Spektrum DSM and TBS Crossfire, all require a dedicated MCU on the receiver as an interface to talk to the flight controller over UART.

-As you can see in the SPI receiver connection, the FC MCU is able to talk directly to the RF chip on the receiver, and there is no need for another MCU on the receiver for communication.
+As you can see in the SPI receiver connection, the FC MCU is able to talk directly to the RF chip on the receiver.
+There is no need for another MCU on the receiver as a communication interface.

 For the Taranis and Horus users, you will be using Frsky_X (16 channels) and Frsky_D (8 channels) protocols.

 Here are the benefits of SPI_RX we know so far:

 - SPI_RX can free up two UART’s by replacing SBUS and SmartPort, or at least 1 UART by replacing CRSF, iBUS or DSM

 - According to Andrey Mironov, a Betaflight dev, the latency should be theoretically lower than SBUS.
 I will come back and update with actual figure once I get an update

 - Receivers using SPI_RX can be built into flight controllers, and the overall cost should be cheaper than buying standalone receivers such as R-XSR.
 Also there will be no more hassle with soldering and wiring